 The die is cast, hopefully luck is on our side and saves our king.
 In any case we can prove that a lot more than luck is needed to win a game of Pokerdrez and that we have this necessary extra.

 Let's begin the battle!

-You can play Poker7 as the Texas Holdem variant of normal Poker, but with Pokerdrez cards.
+You can play Poker7 in a similar way as you play Texas Holdem variant of Poker, but with Pokerdrez cards.